ljones140/ruby-enumertors/README.md

 # Ruby Enumerators
 ### Practicing creating enumerators in ruby
+This repo is for my own personal practice of making ruby enumerators.
+There are several enumerable examples.

-used these resources for help:
+I used these resources for help:
 * [Stop including Enumerable](http://blog.arkency.com/2014/01/ruby-to-enum-for-enumerator/)
 * [Ruby Tapas enumerator](http://devblog.avdi.org/2013/09/10/rubytapas-freebie-enumerator/)